jer-irl/threadprocs/docs/01-overview.md

 ## Context

 Working in latency-sensitive trading, IO bandwidth-bound AI training, and messaging rate-bound HPC networking, I have a brainworm for IPC mechanisms.
-I recently contributed to Cornelis Networks's Super NIC device driver, and had a lot of fun applying userspace IPC approaches to a kernel-space RDMA driver.
+I recently contributed to Cornelis Networks's SuperNIC device driver, and had a lot of fun applying userspace IPC approaches to a kernel-space RDMA driver.

 Conventional wisdom for single-host IPC within a single processor / NUMA / memory domain node is to use shared memory IPC.
 There are a few prevailing approaches, but for most workloads with multiple threads, they typically rely on lock-free queues.